Thriller (album)

-Thriller is the best-selling album of all time, with sales of 70 million copies worldwide.
-It is the best selling non-compilation album and second-best-selling album overall in the United States and was certified 34× platinum by the Recording Industry Association of America (RIAA) in 2021.
-It won a record-breaking eight Grammy Awards at the 1984 Grammy Awards, including Album of the Year, while "Beat It" won Record of the Year.
-Jackson also won a record-breaking eight American Music Awards at the 1984 American Music Awards.
-The album has been a frequent inclusion in lists of the greatest albums of all time.
-In 2008, it was inducted into the Grammy Hall of Fame.
-In the same year, the Library of Congress added it to the National Recording Registry of "culturally, historically, or aesthetically significant recordings".
+Often regarded as one of the greatest albums in the history of music, Thriller is often recognized as an important event in American culture.
+It remains the best-selling album, having sold an estimated 70 million copies worldwide, and is certified 34× platinum in the US, making it the second-best-selling album in the US.
+In 1984, it won a record-breaking eight Grammy Awards, including Album of the Year and Record of the Year for "Beat It", and a record-breaking eight American Music Awards, including the special Merit honor.
+In 2008, the album was inducted into the Grammy Hall of Fame, and the Library of Congress added it to the National Recording Registry of "culturally, historically, or aesthetically significant recordings".

 Background

 Jackson's previous album Off the Wall (1979) received critical acclaim and was a commercial success, having sold 10 million copies at the time.
 The years between Off the Wall and Thriller were a transitional period for Jackson, a time of increased independence.
 The period saw him become deeply unhappy; Jackson said, "Even at home, I'm lonely.
 I sit in my room sometimes and cry.
 It's so hard to make friends ...
 I sometimes walk around the neighborhood at night, just hoping to find someone to talk to.
 But I just end up coming home."

 When Jackson turned 21 in August 1979, he hired John Branca as his manager.
 Jackson told Branca that he wanted to be the biggest and wealthiest star in showbusiness.
 He was upset about what he perceived as the underperformance of Off the Wall, feeling it had deserved the Grammy Award for Record of the Year.
 He also felt undervalued by the music industry; in 1980, when Rolling Stone declined to run a cover story on him, Jackson responded: "I've been told over and over that black people on the cover of magazines doesn't sell copies ...
 Just wait.
 Some day those magazines are going to be begging me for an interview.
 Maybe I'll give them one, and maybe I won't."

 For his next album, Jackson wanted to create an album where "every song was a killer".
 He was frustrated by albums that would have "one good song, and the rest were like B-sides ...
 Why can't every one be like a hit song?
 Why can't every song be so great that people would want to buy it if you could release it as a single? ...
 That was my purpose for the next album."